| | |

 If you liked this article and would like to support my work, please click the button above to donate a couple of bucks and buy me a coffee.
 The ad revenue that I receive on this website is minimal, so support from my readers enables me to keep creating content that you (hopefully!) love to read.

 Disclaimer: This page contains affiliate links.
-This means that if you make a purchase on the sites that I endorse, I may make a small commission at no extra cost to you 🙂
+If you make a purchase on a recommended site, I may earn a commission at no extra cost to you.

 1. I also loved Bratislava when I went but we only took a day trip so I didn’t see much.
 Looks like I’ll have to go back 🙂